deplatt/GrinNet/README.md

    - If you have some kind of error, it is recommended to repeat the PSQL steps in your terminal and not the pgAdmin shell.

 ### Node.js
 14. **Open up your favorite IDE that has terminal usage capabilities.
 Navigate back to the directory where you put the cloned GrinNet repository.
-Navigate to the ./PostgreSQL/ directory.**
+Navigate to the ./Backend_GrinNet/ directory.**
 15. **Install dependancies found in package.json with 'npm install'**
-16. **Run 'node app.js' to start up the express (node.js) server.
-Feel free to change the port of this express server in ~/config.js.**
+16. **Run 'npm run servers_start' to start up the node.js servers (express server to handle user data and image server to handle images).
+Feel free to change the port of these servers in ~/config.js.**
+17. **If you want to have some sample user + image data to play around with, run 'node populate_data.js'.
+If you want to test the backend code, run 'npm test'.**

-17. **Congrats!
+18. **Congrats!
 You have successfully set up the backend part of GrinNet locally!
 Time to move onto the frontend setup...**

 ## Frontend